OctopusDeploy/training-workshop/instructions/part-1-lesson-4.md

 - Click the `Task Log` tab to see the details

 Once the deployment has completed running
-- Navigate to or refresh your `Development` web site: [student-app-url-dev]
+- Navigate to or refresh your `Development` web site: https://z-student-96ee26db-dev.azurewebsites.net
 - Verify that the workshop sample application is running on the web site.
 It should look similar to this:

 ![](assets/1-3/dev-app-first-run.png)